-You should register with the GP National Recruitment Office (NRO) as soon as you know you want to undertake a Return to Practice (RtP) programme or need advice about it
+You should register with the GP National Recruitment Office (NRO) as soon as you know you want to undertake the Return to Practice (RtP) programme or need advice about it.

-They will send your form to the appropriate local Health Education England team where you wish to be for your placement and future work.
+They will send your form to the appropriate local education team where you wish to work.

 All forms should be sent to the GPNRO team via email as attachments, in a clear version, correct format and PDF attachment only.